 My love for the South African bushveld is not undocumented – in fact, I’m pretty sure I tell you all how much I lurve it every time I feature a bush wedding on the blog.
 But it’s a love that runs deep – so deep, in fact, that it was my dad’s major complaint about my last boyfriend.
 How could you really love me, he reasoned, if you didn’t love the bushveld?
 Ten points, Dad.
 So I really appreciate a couple who not only shares this feeling of mine but who, even when not getting married at a game lodge, managed to infuse their wedding with some of the same vibe.
-For Jill and Mike, it was through cheeky touches – wooden giraffes on the tables, bridesmaids in an adorable animal print (it sounds wrong, but it looked oh so right!), succulents and beautiful protea bouquets.
+For Jill and Mike’s marquee wedding, their african wedding theme was brought in through cheeky touches – wooden giraffes on the tables, animal print bridesmaid dresses (it sounds wrong, but it looked oh so right!), succulents and beautiful protea bouquets.
 But this was no cheesy safari-themed event – with the elegant backdrop of the Hilton estate and an outdoor marquee, a chic updo and layers of tulle for the bride and a gentle palette of black and white with soft pinks and greens, this is every bit the classic formal wedding.
 It’s a delicious combination pulled off perfectly, and photographed perfectly by Vanilla Photography.
 Oh, and can we get a shout out to some awesome groom styling – loving Mike’s gingham tie!

 From the lovely Jill: